 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heater to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some thought to your thermostat.
+If you are having to constantly hike up the heater to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some thought to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the temperature.
 Common grumbles when the humidity is too low are dry air, sore throats, and chapped skin.
 Improper humidity can even negatively impact wooden floors and furniture.
 Today’s best heating systems help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

 Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
 If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward fixing them.

 So you do all your research and decide you do need a new heater, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.